eclipse-theia/theia-website/src/docs/theia_ai.md

 bind(AIVariableContribution).to(TodayVariableContribution).inSingletonScope();
 ```

+It can now be used in any prompt template, as well as in user requests.

 ### Chat Context Variables

 Theia AI supports attaching rich contextual information to chat requests via **context variables**.
 Unlike standard variables discussed above, which simply inject a value into the prompt, context variables provide both a `value` and a `contextValue`.
 The `value` is inserted at the position of the variable usage, while the `contextValue` is added to the `ChatRequestModel.context`—supplying additional data that the chat agent and underlying LLM can leverage for more informed responses.